bezumec82/TimeServer/STM/LaOS/readme.txt

     threads stack is removed to separate section .unprivileged_stack - look '...FLASH.ld' file.
  -  Two types of threads could be created - privileged and unprivileged.

-Drawback :
+ -  Support 'true' atomic and semaphore based on 'ldrex'/'strex' Drawback :
  -  If you want to use it, you should think
  -  Couse most of the modern MCU market is consists of solutions